Anomalous depinning of magnetic domain walls within the ferromagnetic phase of the Weyl semimetal Co3Sn2S2: Introduction

 \section{Introduction}

-Weyl Semimetals (WSM) are material systems with non-degenerate bands \modif{that cross} each other near the Fermi level when inversion symmetry or time-reversal symmetry is broken~\cite{Wan,Burkov,Armitage}. \modif{Co$_3$Sn$_2$S$_2$ is a ferromagnetic material with a Curie temperature of $T_\mathrm{C}=174$\,K~\cite{Yan}, and was proposed to be a potential WSM~\cite{Liu}.} Co$_3$Sn$_2$S$_2$ crystallizes in a hexagonal lattice with triangular S and Sn layers interspersed between the kagome lattice planes of Co.
-A recent ARPES study reveals large band shifts with the onset of magnetism due to the cluster effects of Co~\cite{Rossi}.
+Weyl Semimetals (WSM) are material systems with non-degenerate bands that cross each other near the Fermi level when inversion symmetry or time-reversal symmetry is broken~\cite{Wan,Burkov,Armitage}.
+As one of the most interesting examples of WSM~\cite{Liu}, Co$_3$Sn$_2$S$_2$ is a ferromagnetic material with a Curie temperature of $T_\mathrm{C}=174$\,K~\cite{Yan}.
 The topological features of this material lead to a large anomalous Hall conductivity~\cite{Wang}, an anomalous Nernst Hall effect~\cite{Yang}, a negative magnetoresistance due to a chiral anomaly~\cite{Liu}, and an unusual breaking-down of Ohm's law~\cite{Nagpal}.
-In addition, an unusually large magneto-optic effect associated with the anomalous Hall effect has also been observed~\cite{Okamura}.
+In addition, an unusually large magneto-optic effect has also been observed~\cite{Okamura}.